FAQ's

 Tikka Masala Vs Garam Masala

 The basic combination of aromatic garam masala includes cardamom, coriander, cinnamon, cloves and cumin.
 Tikka masala contains a combination of fresh yoghurt, oil, garlic, ginger, lime, cayenne pepper, and garam masala, which can be added to smoked paprika and salt.
-The warming aromatic blend and curry powder bring out the most earthy aromatic blend.
+The warming aromatic blend and curry powder bring out the most earthy flavours.

 Garam masala combines warming herbs such as coriander, cumin, dried ginger powder, cassia, mace, cloves, cinnamon, cardamom, and nutmeg.
 There can be variations in ingredients, like some masala powders containing star anise, Szechuan peppercorns, cayenne pepper, and crumbled bay leaves.